David-Lor/Docker-Python-Git-App/README.md

 - Clone from GIT repository
 - Choose branch to clone
 - Install requirements from `requirements.txt` file
-- Multiple tags available, with same names as those in the [official Python image](https://hub.docker.com/_/python/)
+- [Multiple tags available](tags.json), with same names as those in the [official Python image](https://hub.docker.com/_/python/)
+- Multi-arch buildings: `linux/arm64`, `linux/arm/v7`
+- Daily buildings, for keeping images updated with the official Python images used as base

 ## Important!
 Required Python project structure